 Composite Dental Filling: Made out of plastic, composite fillings are used to give a natural appearance to the teeth.
 The mixture is made by the dentist then placed onto the hollowed bad tooth where it hardens in place.
 Composite fillings are not as long-lasting as gold and porcelain, and they only last for three years or more.
 This is because they are very prone to wear and tear, and are easily stained by tea, coffee, cigarettes, and other colored stuff you ingest.

 Once the dentist has decided that you need a dental filling, you have to choose the type of filling from the above list.
 It is the first and foremost step of the procedure.
 After that, your dentist will give you local anesthesia which numbs the area.

 The dentist will then use a drill to cut through the enamel in order to remove the decayed matter.
 He/she will clean out the hollow space in readiness for the filling of your choice.
 Depending on the dental filling, he/she will use acid gel to etch the tooth before filling it.

 After the dental filling is in place, depending on the type, the dentist will use a resin layer, which he hardens using a special kind of light to make sure it keeps strong.
 Lastly, a good dentist will polish your newly restored tooth to perfection.

 Once the dental filling procedure has been completed, all you have to do is follow the dentist’s advice and recommendation, and you will live happily ever after with your restored tooth.

 Dental fillings are very beneficial for treating damaged teeth.
 But which type is suitable for you?
 Only an expert can answer this question.
-You should select the most suitable type of dental filler after consulting with an experienced and reliable dental surgeon.
+You should select the most suitable type of dental filling after consulting with an experienced and reliable dental surgeon.
 For this purpose, you can visit Dubai Cosmetic Surgery® because we offer a wide variety of dental fillings for your teeth.
-For more information on the types of dental fillings, fill in the form given below and get a free consultation.
+For more information on the types of dental fillings, fill in the form given below and get a consultation.